icon-project/centralized-relay/README.md

      ```shell
      centralized-rly chains add --config-path <your-config-path> --file <chain-config-file-path>
      ```
-     - If `--config-path` is not specified, the configuration will default to the standard path.
+     - If `config-path` is not specified, the configuration will default to the standard path.
      - The `<chain-config-file-path>` should be the path to a JSON file containing the chain's metadata.
 The structure of this file can be modeled similar to the example found [here](/example/configs).

    **Listing Configured Chains**: